kcsph/Project-Luther/README.md

 # Project Luther

 ## Situation
-LutherFilms, a movie production company, plans to release a film in July 2016.
+Luther Films, a movie production company, plans to release a film in July 2016.
 However, they found out that there will be a number of similar movies that will be released in the same month ("density").
 Luther took out a high-yield debt to fund the production and is worried that the competition might affect its box office sales and be unable to pay back the debt.
 The alternative is to delay the release of the film, but this would delay box office cash flows that will be used to pay the interest.

 The managers at Luther Films reached out to Metis, a consultancy, to help them on this issue.
 With a board meeting in two days, Luther managemet asked Metis to come back with a recommendation by the next day.